CryptedSnow/waste-collection/README.md

 php artisan migrate --seed
 ```

-Step N°5 - View the migrations status.
+5 - View the migrations status.
 ```
 php artisan migrate:status
 ```

-Step N°6 - Run the following command to install `Vite` (Check the existence of `Node` and `NPM` on your machine).
+6 - Run the following command to install `Vite` (Check the existence of `Node` and `NPM` on your machine).
 ```
 npm install
 ```

-Step N°7 - You need decide an option to start the `Vite`.
+7 - You need decide an option to start the `Vite`.
 ```
 # Run Vite to server development
 npm run dev